Welcome to our repairs section, where you can find information on the available services.

 If you are concerned about the potential of damp and mould in your home and the potential impact on your health, then please contact us.

-Please also see our Damp & Mould Policy
+Please also see our Damp and Mould Policy

 Watch the healthy homes video for top tips around avoiding Damp and Mould –https://youtu.be/gDNsXnq6nJw